How to Appeal a Decision

 - Affirming the original decision concerning the violation(s) of the CLS or the Statement;

 - Affirming the original decision concerning the restorative measures(s) issued;

 - Reversing the original decision concerning the violation of the policy and directing that the complaint be dismissed;

 - Reversing the original decision concerning the violation of the policy and directing that a new arbitration be held before a new arbitration body;

 - Changing the original decision concerning the restorative measure, and imposing a different restorative measure not greater than the restorative measure set by the administrative arbitration officer.

 - Adding to, changing or retracting the original alleged violation(s) and decision, and modifying any restorative measure(s) accordingly.

 Resolution of possible violations before term ends.
 Possible violations of the CLS or Statement that concern M Housing should be addressed before residents depart from Housing at the end of any term.
 Residents who fail to respond to outstanding Housing conflicts may be denied the opportunity to return for the next term and the case will be reviewed and heard in their absence by their Hall Director.
 Residents involved in such incidents, and who are not planning to return to M Housing, may have their cases referred to OSCR.
 Violations allegedly committed by non-residents who are University of Michigan students may also result in a referral to OSCR.

 The HSCR procedures will be reviewed in concert with the Residence Halls Association (RHA) and other residents, and are subject to change.

-Any question or interpretation regarding the HSCR Process shall be referred to the Director of University Housing or designee for final determination.
+Any question or interpretation regarding the HSCR Process shall be referred to the Director of M Housing or a designee for final determination.